 Peter Thomas is listed on the CWGC website as the son of Harry and Elsie Thomas of Devoran, Cornwall.

-A First World War wartime marriage
+On a happier note – a First World War wartime marriage

 In Elizabeth Hotton’s Cornwall at War, page 49, a wartime marriage is recorded in the Devoran parish magazine as ‘quietly solemnised’ on Monday 16 July 1917 at St. John’s Parish Church between Miss Gwendoline Edwards, eldest daughter of Dr. Edwards and Lieutenant Denzil Layton Blunt of Brampton, Huntingdon.